Kaavalan: Filming

 The film's principal shoot began in April at Kumbakonam.
 An incident occurred on set in April, where Asin, her father, and her makeup assistants fainted in their caravan after being exposed to a gas leak.
 They were treated in hospital the same day and were eventually discharged.
 The second shoot schedule occurred in Vellore.
 Vijay and Asin, along with director Siddique and the rest of crew filmed at the Vellore Institute of Technology.
 A song was shot at Kuala Lumpur, Malaysia.

 Soundtrack

-Harris Jayaraj was approached to compose music for the film.
-However, he declined the offer citing a busy schedule.
 The score and soundtrack were then composed by Vidyasagar, collaborating with Vijay for the 8th time, after Coimbatore Mappillai, Nilaave Vaa, Thirumalai, Ghilli, Madhurey, Aathi and Kuruvi.
-The soundtrack consists of five tracks, with lyrics written by Yugabharathi, Pa.
-Vijay, Viveka and Kabilan.
 The audio launch was held on 8 December 2010.

-Behindwoods gave the album a rating of 3/5, and stated that it is fresh and youthful.
-Sify gave the album, rating 4 out of 5, and stated "The album is youthful, and make sure it is an instant hit."
 MusicAloud.com rated the album 8 out of 10, stating "After a completely subdued soundtrack for Mandhira Punnagai, he creates another out-and-out commercial score in Kaavalan.
 A sureshot musical hit for Vijay!"
 Rediff rated the album 2.5 out of 5, stating that "Kaavalan would be a throwback to the star's earlier, romance-heavy movies, notably Friends.
 It looks like Vidhyasagar has followed the same mission directive.
 It's a relief to see less of hero-overtones and more soft numbers."